mintlu8/bevy-rectray-ui/book/src/chapter_0.md

     any third party widget not dependent on `UI` should work with `bevy_aoui` with minimal configuration.

-## Non-goals
+## Limitations

-* One-size-fit-all UIs
+* UI Features

-    `bevy_aoui` is not a html engine, meaning you might work a bit harder porting your desktop UI to mobile.
+    `bevy_aoui` does not use `bevy_ui`, therefore features available only in `bevy_ui` might not be present in `bevy_aoui`.

-* Styling
+* No styling

-    `bevy_aoui` is render agnostic, so there is little we can do to provide a generalized implementation of things like `border` in CSS.
+    `bevy_ui` and most other UI crate have some kind of styling system, but since `bevy_aoui` is render agnostic, there is little we can do to provide a generalized implementation of things like `border` in CSS.

-* Style inheritance

-    `bevy_aoui` has a custom widget system you can use to group widgets with similar properties.
-But there likely won't be support for directly inheriting style attributes like color from parent to child.
+    However custom styling can be easily implemented using our widget abstraction system.

+* Clipping requires a new render target

+    All features using clipping, like `ScrollLayer`, `DropDown`, `ComboBox` require spawning a new camera and using a new `RenderLayer`.
+    This approach has the benefit of being truly render agnostic, while supporting almost **all** features available in this crate, including rotation and scaling.
+    However this will incur a performance cost and might not be the ideal solution for every use case.

+* No support for drastically different aspect ratios

+    `bevy_aoui` is not a html engine, and our Layout systems is not suited to handle both desktop and mobile.

 * Configuration files

     Rust is the perfect language, why would you want to write in anything else?

     For a more serious answer,
-    `bevy_aoui` encourages the use of rust directly for hierarchy and widget abstractions.
+    `bevy_aoui` encourages the use of Rust directly for hierarchy and widget abstractions.
     A decent alternative is to use widget builders through serde implementations, however that is currently not directly supported.